 Write blog post

-In the stage of setting up a timeline and process, you can go by essentials or go as detailed as needed—as long as the timeline and process outline acts as helpful tools for you and your team in the weeks to come.
-Invite your co-workers to a session where you go through the points, and decide whether or not it is clear and actionable.
+In the stage of setting up a timeline and process, you can go by essentials or go as detailed as needed.
+The idea is that the timeline and process outline should act as helpful tools for you and your team in the weeks to come.
+Invite your coworkers to a session where you go through the points, and decide whether or not it is clear and actionable.

 What scaling means is that you have a modular core in your project with the option to add or remove more assets and/or manpower.
-The core drives the project with a purpose, timeline, and processes, and can receive or remove additional functions seamlessly as the circumstances dictate—like additional coding power, legal assessment, or simply more money.
+The core drives the project with a purpose, timeline, and processes.
+It can also receive or remove additional functions seamlessly as the circumstances dictate.
+Like additional coding power, legal assessment, or simply more money.